loconsta/ML_Project_R/README.md

 - **Report**

 The results are reproducible as seeds have been used throughout the code.
 We implemented the code on Jupyter notebooks and the version of R is 3.6.3.

+Before running the code, pay attention to the path for the download of the data.